 Many areas of the country require the use of cleaner burning gasoline referred to as "Reformulated Gasoline."
 Reformulated gasoline contain oxygenates and are specifically blended to reduce vehicle emissions and improve air quality.

-The manufacturer supports the use of reformulated gasoline.
-Properly blended reformulated gasoline will provide excellent performance and durability of engine and fuel system components.
+The use of reformulated gasoline is recommended.
+Properly blended reformulated gasoline will provide improved performance and durability of engine and fuel system components.

 Gasoline/Oxygenate Blends